Papers

 The research introduces a paradigm shift in building wireframe reconstruction by eliminating the need for intermediate heuristic-guided processes, thereby reducing error accumulation and enhancing model representativeness.
 This approach not only enhances the efficiency and accuracy of wireframe reconstruction but also opens avenues for further exploration into direct parameter regression methods in 3D point cloud processing.

 The substantial improvements in model accuracy and the reduction of computational complexity present PBWR as a robust methodology for large-scale urban modeling projects.
-Future explorations could delve into refining the edge similarity metrics and exploring the integration of PBWR with other point cloud processing tasks to foster advancements in digital twin technologies, urban planning, and heritage conservation.
+Future explorations could explore refining the edge similarity metrics and exploring the integration of PBWR with other point cloud processing tasks to foster advancements in digital twin technologies, urban planning, and heritage conservation.

 In conclusion, the novel PBWR model marks a significant advancement in wireframe reconstruction from aerial LiDAR point clouds, offering a sophisticated yet efficient methodology that holds profound implications for the burgeoning fields of virtual reality, smart city planning, and 3D visualization.